Pakistan Super League: Team results

+Champions

+Teams are ranked by the number of titles won, in case of a tie, the team with more runner-up appearances is ranked higher and then by alphabetical order.

 Trophy

+From its inception, the Pakistan Super League has featured new trophy designs for most editions.
+The inaugural 2016 "Shooting Star" trophy was designed by Swarovski and unveiled in Dubai ahead of the first season, followed by the "Spirit Trophy" in 2017 which continued Swarovski’s involvement.
+Similar Swarovski-made trophies were used in the 2018 and 2019 seasons before production shifted to Pakistan.

-On 19 February 2020, the previous version of trophy for the league was unveiled by squash player Jahangir Khan alongside then PCB chairman Ehsan Mani at National Stadium, Karachi.
-The 65 centimetre long trophy weighing eight kilograms has a crescent and star with multi colored strips of enamel and was used in all events from the 2020 PSL to the 2022 PSL, with every year's winning team name engraved on it.
+On 19 February 2020, the first domestically made trophy was unveiled by squash legend Jahangir Khan and PCB chairman Ehsan Mani at the National Stadium, Karachi.
+The 65-centimetre-tall, eight-kilogram design featuring a crescent and star was used from 2020 to 2022, with each champion’s name engraved on its base.
+In 2023, a new silver-plated "Supernova" trophy, crafted by Lahore-based Mahfooz Jewellers, was introduced at the Shalimar Gardens in Lahore, the first to be fully produced in Pakistan.

-The current version of the trophy, named Supernova, was unveiled on 9 February 2023.
-This trophy will be used for the 2023 edition of PSL.
-The trophy was entirely made in Pakistan by Lahore-based Mahfooz Jewellers.
+The most recent design, the "Luminara", was revealed on 14 March 2025 through a video on the PSL’s official YouTube channel.
+It incorporated luminous crystal and reflective metalwork to mark a decade of PSL cricket.

 Individual awards

 The Hanif Mohammad award and a green cap are awarded to the leading run-scorer.
 It is an ongoing competition with the leading run-scorer wearing the cap throughout the tournament until the final game, with the eventual winner keeping the cap and receiving the award for the season.
 The Fazal Mahmood award and a maroon cap are awarded to the leading wicket-taker in the same way whilst the Imtiaz Ahmed award is awarded to the best wicket-keeper.
 All three awards were introduced in the second PSL season.